puppetlabs/puppet-docs/source/geppetto/4.1/index.md

 *General Information*:

 * **Name**: This field is unique as it has two text fields separated by a '-'.
 If you are planning to upload your module to the Puppet Forge at any point, the first field should contain your Puppet Forge username.
 The second field should contain the name of your module.
 For more information on module naming, see [this article about publishing modules](/puppet/latest/reference/modules_publishing.html#a-note-on-module-names).
 * **Version**: Your module's current version number.
-It is important that this is kept up-to-date, as it impacts your modules' ability to connect with one another via dependencies.
+It is important that this is kept up-to-date, as it impacts the ability of your modules to connect with one another via dependencies.
 We highly recommend using [semver](http://semver.org/) to guide your versioning.
 * **Author**: The name of the module's author.
 * **License**: Any applicable license guiding the module's use.